GregUtas/robust-services-core/docs/RSC-Coding-Guidelines.md

 1. Insert an `#include` guard based on the file name (`FileName.ext` and `FILENAME_EXT_INCLUDED`) immediately after the standard heading.
 1. Sort `#include` directives alphabetically within the following groups:
-   1. header(s) that declare something that this .cpp defines
-   1. header(s) that defines base class of classes defined in this file
+   1. header(s) that define direct base class of classes defined in this file
    1. external headers (`#include <filename>`)
    1. interal headers (`#include "filename.h"`)
 1. Remove an `#include` solely associated with functions inherited from a base class.